DominikSubocz/Simply-Rugby-Management-Web-App/README.md

 3. Access the web app in your web browser at http://localhost (or at the address you specified in the XAMPP configuration)
 4. From the list click on the 'Simply-Rugby-Management-Web-App'
 5. That's it!

+## Contributing

+Contributions are welcome!
+If you'd like to contribute to the Simply Rugby Management Web App, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your fork.
+5. Submit a pull request to the main repository

+## License

+This project is licensed under the [GNU Affero General Public License (AGPL)](LICENSE).

+The GNU Affero General Public License is a copyleft license, meaning that any modification to the code must be released under the same license.
+This ensures that improvements to the software are shared back with the community, even if the software is used over the internet as a web service.

+For more details, please use the [LICENSE](LICENSE) file.